oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 - Add New SSID for Client - this is used if you want to connect to a new Wi-Fi Network.
 Only works in Wi-Fi Client mode.
 - Change Wi-Fi Country - this is used to modify the resident country to match Wi-Fi standards.

-2. To enable Wi-Fi Client Mode (your Pi being a client of your home internt's router), you have to disable AP mode first.
-Do this by choosing `2 Enable Client Mode/Disable AP ModeOnce Wi-Fi AP Mode`.
+2. To enable Wi-Fi Client Mode (your Pi being a client of your home internet's router), you have to disable AP mode first.
+Do this by choosing `2 Enable Client Mode/Disable AP Mode`.
 Once this is disabled, you can now connect to your home internet's Wi-Fi Network by choosing `4 Add New SSID for Client.`

 Begin by choosing your local region, for example `US - United States` then select `OK`